Cybersecurity Summit: Africa

 Corradino Corradi

-General Manager, Information Security Strategy, Architecture and Technical Excellence
+General Manager, Information Security Strategy, Architecture and Technical Excellence, MTN

 Fireside Chat: Fighting Fire with Fire: Defending Against AI With Advanced Intelligence